UTAid/TAidBackend/sphinx/set_up.rst

 - ``sudo pip3 install -r requirements.txt`` - This will install all the dependencies found in the requirements.txt file

-- ``python3 manage.py makemigrations`` - Creates new migrations based on the changes you have made to your models (placed here just to be cautious)
+- ``python3 manage.py makemigrations`` - Creates new migrations based on the changes you have made to your models

 - ``python3 manage.py migrate`` - Applies the migrations and sets up the database